-Arlington, Virginia cosmetic surgeon Saeed Marefat, M.D., F.A.C.S., is a Virginia plastic surgery specialist who offers a number of cosmetic surgery procedures.
-Board certified by the American Board of Plastic Surgery (ABPS), Dr. Marefat provides rhinoplasty, BOTOX® Cosmetic injections, tummy tuck surgery, breast lift surgery, and breast augmentation in Virginia.
-He also offers eyelid surgery, tissue fillers, lip augmentation, facelift surgery, and treatment for gynecomastia, laser surgery, and liposuction.
+Virginia cosmetic surgeon Saeed Marefat is a plastic surgery specialist who offers a number of cosmetic surgery procedures.
+Board certified by the American Board of Plastic Surgery (ABPS), Dr. Marefat provides rhinoplasty, Botox® Cosmetic injections, tummy tuck surgery, breast lift surgery, and breast augmentation in Virginia.
+He also offers eyelid surgery, cosmetic injectables, lip augmentation, facelift surgery, treatment for gynecomastia, laser surgery, and liposuction.
 In Virginia, Dr. Marefat is considered to be a leading liposuction specialist.

-Saeed Marefat has been painting from an early age, and over the past 20 years he has experimented with various other mediums such as sculpture, photography, and film.
-He is primarily a figurative painter and sculptor, although he continues to explore possibilities of abstract design for expressing conceptual subject matters in a visual format.
+Saeed Marefat has been painting from an early age, and over the past 20 years, he has experimented with various other mediums, such as sculpture, photography, and film.
+He is primarily a figurative painter and sculptor; though, he continues to explore possibilities of abstract design for expressing conceptual subject matters in a visual format.
 Artistic creativity plays a major role in all aspects of his life, both personally and professionally.
 In fact, he views plastic surgery as another outlet for artistic expression.
 In this case, the human body itself becomes the medium through which a sculptor/surgeon creates perfect form and balance.

 Dr. Marefat’s objective is to restore your youthfulness and elegance without obvious signs of surgery.
-We want you to remain “yourself” yet look healthier, rested, and more youthful.
-Dr. Marefat will create that shape of nose, breast, or body that was meant for you and not the model in a fashion magazine.
-This can all be done without visible signs of surgery---without taking away your natural appearance.
+We want you to remain yourself yet look healthier, rested, and more youthful.
+Dr. Marefat will create the shape of nose, breast, or body that was meant for you and not the model in a fashion magazine.
+This can all be done without visible signs of surgery-without taking away your natural appearance.

 Did you know that any licensed doctor could call himself or herself a plastic surgeon?
-There is a way for you to distinguish between a “true” plastic surgeon and one who falsely claims this title.
+There is a way for you to distinguish between a true plastic surgeon and one who falsely claims this title.
 Ask the surgeon for his or her board certification status.
 Make sure that your surgeon is fully certified by the American Board of Plastic Surgery.
 This board has established rigorous standards for its specialists.
-To obtain board certification in plastic surgery, the doctor has to complete at least six to seven years of postgraduate medical training, this usually includes training in general surgery followed by at least two years of specialized training in plastic surgery.
+To obtain board certification in plastic surgery, the doctor has to complete at least six to seven years of postgraduate medical training, typically including training in general surgery followed by at least two years of specialized training in plastic surgery.